KryNak/bill-manager/README.md

 ## General info

 It is a simple database application that allows you to add and track expenses on a given day.
 Additionally, the application provides a login (supports social login) and registration system (along with email confirmation).
 This is my first such large application using Spring framework.
+The purpose of this project is to learn the Spring framework.

 ## Technologies
 * Java 8